Download your preferred format

 The timesheet template is for tracking employee time.
 The template is printable and optimized for Excel.
 If your business is in need of a timesheet template with employee hours, overtime, vacation days, and even lunch breaks all included, this is a great solution.

-If you're tired of tracking time manually, TSheets is an online time tracking solution that you can try for free for two weeks.
+If you're tired of tracking time manually, TSheets by QuickBooks provides an online time tracking solution that you can try for free for two weeks.
 TSheets is the epitome of accurate, and it makes compliance even easier.

 Step 1: Fill in your employee's name, their manager, your company's name, the week's start date, your employee's standard pay rate, and your employee's overtime pay rate.